-A lot of people associate the west coast with hot weather and beaches, multi-millionaires, liberals, deserts, and marijuana.
+A lot of people associate the West Coast with hot weather and pristine beaches, multi-millionaires, liberals, deserts, and marijuana.
 However, this region actually has several different climate zones and you can go from snow-capped mountains to sunny beaches over very small distances.
 This topic probably deserves an article of its own, but for starters, knowing these common regional stereotypes should be a good foundation for learning more about US culture.

 And just like most stereotypes aren’t true…

-The most interesting places to visit oftentimes aren’t the ones you think
+The most interesting places aren’t the ones you think

 This leads me to my next point…